google/open-location-code/Documentation/Specification/specification.md

     6 7 8 9
     2 3 4 5

-The following table gives the precision of the valid code lengths in degrees and in meters.
+The following table gives the precision of the valid code lengths in degrees and the approximate size in metric units.
 Where the precisions differ between latitude and longitude both are shown (as latitude x longitude):

 | Code length | Precision in degrees |    Precision     |
 | :---------: | :------------------: | :--------------: |